nrfconnect/sdk-nrf/samples/cellular/lwm2m_client/sample_description.rst

 See :ref:`Registering your device to an LwM2M boot strap server <bootstrap_server_reg>` for instructions.

-To build the LwM2M Client with LwM2M bootstrap support, build it with the ``-DOVERLAY_CONFIG=overlay-bootstrap.conf`` option:
+To build the LwM2M Client with LwM2M bootstrap support, build it with the :file:`overlay-avsystem-bootstrap.conf` or :file:`overlay-leshan-bootstrap.conf` configuration overlays:

    .. tabs::